 Kendall approached yoga as an athlete and continues to hone her practice as such, working to understand and integrate the subtle physiological relationships that present themselves as her practice deepens.
 Kendall hopes to help her students develop the stamina, strength, and flexibility that will allow them to access challenging poses and develop a deeper understanding of and appreciation for their bodies.
 Kendall learned to teach yoga with Barefoot Movement’s Flow Yoga Teacher Training.

 Leah Gillman is the founder and director of Barefoot Movement.
 She began using the name, ‘Barefoot Movement’ in 2004 to encompass her yoga teaching as well as her Barefoot Bodywork practice (a form of massage where the practitioner uses her feet to work on the client’s body).
-In 2010, Leah opened the Barefoot Movement studio on 17th Street in Downtown Oakland and in 2013 remodeled and expanded the space.
+In 2010, Leah opened the current Barefoot Movement studio at Broadway and 17th Street in Downtown Oakland and in 2013 remodeled and expanded the space.

 Leonora Willis established her connection to Yoga during a major transition in her life.
 During this time, Yoga provided an anchor to secure her, as well as the sails to help her move through life with grace.
 This experience fueled her desire to become a Yoga instructor, not only to enhance her own continued Yoga practice, but also to help others move through the every day and unexpected transitions of life with awareness, strength and flexibility.
 Leonora recognizes individual students’ needs and knowledgeably meets those needs in a myriad of ways: with helpful guiding directions, hands-on adjustments, keen Vinyasa sequences.
 Leonora teaches Yoga classes in the Vinyasa Flow Style, which links the breath to the body’s movement, not only within a pose, but also in the transitions between poses, thus moving students through sequences that challenge the body, aiming to balance mind and spirit.
 In a Yoga class with Leonora, students are physically challenged while also feeling a sense of being nurtured, safe and supported, which encourages the connection between body and mind, self and universe.
 By incorporating pranayama, meditation and chanting, Leonora provides her yoga students with a balanced practice that fuels and reenergizes the mind, body and spirit. www.leonorawillis.com